Caps & Hats

 The hat that looks safest in a spreadsheet is not always the hat that leaves the cart fastest.

 For a merch store, the first reorder is the real verdict.
-A hat that creates quick curiosity but never gets ordered again is not a victory.
+A hat that creates quick curiosity but never gets ordered again is not a win.
 A hat that starts slower but sells steadily for months may be the better business move.
 In bucket hats vs dad hats for merch stores, that difference matters more than whether the item looks good in a lifestyle shot.

 Top options compared: bucket hats vs dad hats in real merch store use